subeeshb/EmberTestingPOC/README.md

 $ npm install -g karma
 ```

-Then install the project dependencies by running
+Then install the project dependencies by running this command in the project folder.

 ```
 $ npm install